-We have audited, in accordance with auditing standards generally accepted in the United States of America, in compliance with the audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Little Egg Harbor Township Fire District No. 2, Ocean County, New Jersey, as of and for the years ended December 31, 2016 and 2015, and the related notes to the financial statements, which collectively comprise Little Egg Harbor Township Fire District No. 2's basic financial statements, and have issued our report thereon dated September 11, 2017.
+We have audited, in accordance with auditing standards generally accepted in the United States of America, in compliance with the audit requirements prescribed by the Division of Local Government Services, Department of Community Affairs, State of New Jersey and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Little Egg Harbor Township Fire District No. 2, Ocean County, New Jersey, as of and for the year ended December 31, 2017, and the related notes to the financial statements, which collectively comprise Little Egg Harbor Township Fire District No. 2's basic financial statements, and have issued our report thereon dated October 31, 2018.